This article was originally published in 2016 and has been updated to reflect the changing dynamics of workplace and targeted violence.

 Direct Evaluation is the Most Thorough Method

 Where possible, direct evaluation is most effective.
-Contrary to what you might think, I’ve found that most subjects are agreeable to and relieved by a direct evaluation.
+Contrary to what you might think, we’ve found that most subjects are agreeable to and relieved by a direct evaluation.
 Most want to share their story.
 Direct violence risk evaluations provide much more information – and higher assurance based on, for example:

 - Crucial insights into the subject’s version of the story.